 Turns out landscape lighting isn't too hard to install.
-I needed to buy a transformer, a timer, some lighting cables, waterproof lighting wire connectors, and then the lights [FX Luminaire SP] themselves.
+I needed to buy a transformer, a timer, some lighting cable, waterproof lighting wire connectors, and then the lights themselves — FX Luminaire SP (Standard Premium).

-A little bit of research and talking up the helpful woman at The Urban Farmer Store put me in the right direction.
+A little bit of research and speaking with the helpful sales manager at The Urban Farmer Store put me in the right direction.

 Been looking for a nice pocketknife.
 These ones are made by Gene Wiseman.
 Didn't really need much more than a sharp blade, a bottle opener, and a flat edge screwdriver for the occasional tightening of that random screw.
 And I need all the wise I can get.

-So I went and bought a Toto washlet and installed it (was very easy to do).
+So I went and bought a Toto washlet (search the web for a good price) and installed it (was very easy to do).
 This Toto washlet has a remote control, an automatic open and close toilet seat cover and seat, front and back wash with varying degrees of spray control, a booty dryer, a deodorizer, a night light, and a heated seat.
 All very sanitary and Apple engineers would be proud (in fact I think you should get a washlet instead of upgrading to an iPhone 11/Pro).

 This is my third try at growing a Cercis canadensis 'Forest Pansy' also known as the Eastern Redbud also known as the Judas tree.
 The story goes, this is the tree that Judas chose to hang himself.
 Fun!